-When you come on the 10:30 daily walking tour with “Frankfurt on Foot” one of our stops is the Jewish Holocaust Remembrance Wall and stops at various locations of the Stumble Stones (Stolperstein).
+When you come on the Original Daily Walking tour with “Frankfurt on Foot” (temporarily closed until Dec.) one of our stops is the Jewish Holocaust Remembrance Wall and stops at various locations of the Stumble Stones (Stolperstein).
 There are more Memorials in the city to other groups who were persecuted and killed.

 – The Jewish Holocaust Remembrance Wall is located next to the Judengasse Museum and surrounds the medieval Jewish cemetery.
 There are now almost 12,000 names on the wall, all in alphabetical order.
 The city library near the Klein Markt Halle has the deportation lists available.
 Anne Frank and her sister Margot, are on this wall since they were born in Frankfurt.
 Their mother, Edith Frank, is also included.
 The fact that none of these people have a personal grave or gravestone makes it so important that their names be remembered, and that families actually have a spot where they can come, grieve and pay their respects.

 – Homosexual Holocaust Memorial.
 This is located about a block behind the Karstadt department store and the Zeil.
 It is a beautiful angel that has had its neck broken and then reattached and had its wings clipped.
 The Nazis believed that Homosexuals were broken and needed to be “fixed”, so the sculptor did this on purpose.